BREEAM Version 7 Changes 2026: A Guide for Developers, Investors & Asset Managers | HollenPlus

 The Strategic Value for Investors and Asset Managers

-In 2026, the secondary market for commercial real estate is bifurcating.
+In 2026, the commercial real estate has become a two tier market.
 Assets that fail to meet the rigorous carbon and energy benchmarks of V7 are increasingly subject to "brown discounts."
 Conversely, V7 certification is now explicitly mapped to the EU Taxonomy for Sustainable Finance and GRESB reporting.

 For investors, a V7 "Excellent" rating provides the standardised data required to secure green loans and satisfy institutional ESG mandates.
 It isn't just about being "green"; it is about proving that an asset is future-proofed against rising carbon taxes and stricter energy efficiency regulations.